espoelstra/chrome-linux-dev-station/README.md

 ### Disclaimer

-You can `curl` and run the script directly, but the Linux VM has passwordless `sudo`, so before you hose up your system (even if it easy enough to recreate and isolated from your host, it is still silly to break so carelessly), be smart and clone the repo and read the script first, or at least download the raw script file and double check the contents before you `bash bootstrap.sh` or `chmod +x bootstrap.sh && ./bootstrap.sh`.
+You can `curl` and run the script directly, but the Linux VM has passwordless `sudo`, so before you hose up your system (even if it easy enough to recreate and isolated from your host, it is still silly to break so carelessly), be smart and clone the repo and read the script first, or at least download the raw script file and double check the contents before you `bash bootstrap.sh doit` or `chmod +x bootstrap.sh && ./bootstrap.sh doit`.

 ### Requirements